Paleo lemon bars with a super creamy, cashew-based vegan and no-bake topping! Full of lemon flavor and maple-sweetened.

 The other thing to remember is salt.
 Don’t be skimpy with the salt, especially in the filling.
 If your filling tastes flat or boring, you’re missing salt.
 My cashews were super salty and I know every brand is different, so I can’t give you an exact amount of salt.

 I also tested these paleo lemon bars with partly bottled lemon juice and not using the full amount of zest and I don’t recommend futzing around with that.
+It’s just like in my paleo lemon curd – you want to use freshly squeezed juice!

 They last for several hours at room temp.
 It’s 70 degrees F in my apartment and I’ve had them out all day.
 They’re best when still at least a little chilled, though.

-They freeze great!
+These paleo lemon bars freeze great!
 They take about 2 hours to defrost at room temperature (in the winter).
 You can also let them defrost overnight in the fridge.

 If you’ve ever tried no-bake vegan or paleo crusts, you’re probably familiar with how wet or even soggy they can be.